mParticle/docs/src/pages/guides/platform-guide/connections/index.md

 * **Attribution:** Attribution rules filter events according to Publisher information.
 You can choose to exclude events attributed to a specific publisher, or forward only events attributed to that publisher.

-* **Consent**: Consent rules allow you to filter events based on whether a user has given consent to a particular data collection purpose.
-See our [Consent Management](/guides/consent-management/) guide for more information about consent.
+* **Consent**: [Data privacy controls](/guides/data-privacy-controls/) allow you to filter events based on whether a user has given consent to a particular data collection purpose.

 * **ID Sync**: ID Sync rules allow you to only forward data from logged-in users.
 A logged in user is one with at least one [Login ID](/guides/idsync/components#login-ids), as defined by your Identity Strategy.